-- 1. Recommends keeping student health insurance requirements as is at both institutions. - 2.
-Recommends Maintain Health Clinic Services to students at each campus site. - 3.
-Recommends obtaining and implementing the same electronic health record system at both campus sites. - 4.
-Recommends implementing congruent health service fees at both campus sites if services are going to be congruent. - 5.
-Recommends implementing pharmacy services utilized by ASU at Darton clinic.
+- 1. Recommends keeping student health insurance requirements as is at both institutions.
+In process no concerns. - 2.
+Recommends Maintain Health Clinic Services to students at each campus site.
+Completed. - 3.
+Recommends obtaining and implementing the same electronic health record system at both campus sites.

+4. Recommends implementing congruent health service fees at both campus sites if services are going to be congruent.

+5. Recommends implementing pharmacy services utilized by ASU at Darton clinic.
+In process no concerns.